Ragnaorok/Best-Buds-Plugin/README.md

 # Doggy-Revive for Paper 1.19.X

-This plugin allows Dogs to respawn at a player's bed incase of death requires you to have a bed otherwise you could lose your dog
+This plugin allows Tamed Wolves to respawn at a player's bed incase of death  <br> Requires Players to have a bed otherwise the Wolf will not respawn

 ## Prerequisites